astrolang/astro/docs/compiler/compiler.md

 In the above example, a generic type parameter is not really needed as the type of `c` can be inferred from the `a + b` operation.

 However, buffer functions, like `malloc`, have uninitialized elements, so there is no way inferring what the element type is without explicitly specifying the element type.
-This is the only reason why type argument may be needed in Astro.

 ```nim
 type List: #: {T: Any}